HabanaAI/Model-References/PyTorch/computer_vision/segmentation/Unet/README.md

 - For UNet2D, Eager mode and Lazy mode training for BS64 with FP32 & BF16 mixed precision.
 - For UNet3D, Eager mode and Lazy mode training for BS2 with FP32 & BF16 mixed precision.
 - For UNet2D, inference for BS64 with FP32 & BF16 mixed precision.

-**Note**: Inference on the UNet2D model is currently enabled only on **Gaudi2**.
+- For UNet3D, inference for BS2 with FP32 & BF16 mixed precision.

 ## Setup

-Please follow the instructions provided in the [Gaudi Installation Guide](https://docs.habana.ai/en/latest/Installation_Guide/GAUDI_Installation_Guide.html) to set up the environment including the `$PYTHON` environment variable.
-The guide will walk you through the process of setting up your system to run the model on Gaudi.
+Please follow the instructions provided in the [Gaudi Installation Guide](https://docs.habana.ai/en/latest/Installation_Guide/index.html) to set up the environment including the `$PYTHON` environment variable.
+To achieve the best performance, please follow the methods outlined in the [Optimizing Training Platform guide](https://docs.habana.ai/en/latest/PyTorch/Model_Optimization_PyTorch/Optimization_in_Training_Platform.html).
+The guides will walk you through the process of setting up your system to run the model on Gaudi.

 ### Clone Habana Model-References